noahehall/theBookOfNoah/0current/aws/0networking.md

   - critical for high availability
   - use in concert with cloudwatch alarms, SNS (notifications), and lambda (logic) to automate responses to system events and orchestrate event driven failover
 - ec2
+  - never associate directly to an EC2
+    - always with a network interface, then you can move network interface between instances in 1 go and everything moves with it
   - can move eip from one ec2 to another
     - software defined networking (SDN) at its finest
     - the ec2 has to be in a subnet which is publiclly accessible